 • community engagement

 • world class digital museum experiences

 The Māori dimension (He Korahi Māori) and Pacific dimension (Teu Le Vā) of the Museum are interwoven across all the areas of interest.

 Today we invite you to follow in Ray Shannon’s footsteps, and join others by remembering the Auckland Museum as you plan for your future.

-The Shannon Butterfly Collection
+The Ray Shannon Butterfly Collection

-He started collecting butterflies while stationed in the Solomon Islands during the Second World War, and built up his collection to 13,000 specimens - mostly from Australasia, South East Asia, and South America.
+Ray Shannon was a war veteran and collector with a passion for exotic butterflies.
+He generously donated his entire collection and funds to Auckland Museum in 2008.
+Ray started collecting butterflies while stationed in the Solomon Islands during the Second World War, and built his collection to 13,000 specimens - mostly from Australasia, South East Asia, and South America.

-The income from Ray Shannon’s estate has allowed the specimens to be scientifically classified and properly stored by Collection Technician Rosemary Gilbert.
+John Early, Curator Entomology at the Museum, first met Ray in the 1990s and now manages this astonishingly beautiful collection.
+The income from Ray Shannon’s estate allowed the specimens to be scientifically classified and properly stored by collection technician Rosemary Gilbert.